Subscription Business Model

 How the subscription business model revenue works

 The great challenge of the company that opts for the subscription business model is also responsible for the subscriber’s positive experience: the focus on user retention.
 This is because, unlike companies that make one-time sales, the company’s revenue based on the subscription model depends on the maintenance of buyers.
-Thus, it needs to deliver a high quality product and service in order to prevent its customers from migrating to the competition (the churn).
+Thus, it needs to deliver a high-quality product and service to prevent its customers from migrating to the competition (the churn).

-To begin with, the subscription companies’ customer acquisition method is the same as any other business: marketing.
-However, there is a big difference in marketing planning.
+To begin with, subscription companies’ customer acquisition method is the same as any other business: marketing.
+However, marketing planning is the same.
 Let me explain.
-Since the subscription business model requires a continuous payment by the user, this fee is usually cheap, to prevent becoming a burden to the subscriber, causing them to give up the subscription.
-Therefore, in general, subscription companies take a long time to recover the amount invested in the acquisition of each customer (CAC).
+Since the subscription business model requires continuous payment by the user, this fee is usually cheap to prevent becoming a burden to the subscriber, causing them to give up the subscription.
+Therefore, subscription companies generally take a long time to recover the amount invested in acquiring each customer (CAC).

-That is, these businesses need to accurately control the amount they are spending on this acquisition, so that it is a sustainable business in the long run.
-One of the most widely used strategies is to employ the freemium model, attracting top-of-the-funnel customers with a free proposal and then convincing part of that audience to migrate to a premium paid version on a regular basis.
-So, once the company has a subscriber base, it needs to deliver a value proposition that actually meets the user’s expectation.
-Otherwise, they will simply stop subscribing to the service.
-This means that the company needs to understand very well who its target audience is and what their needs are.
+These businesses need to control the amount they spend on this acquisition accurately to be sustainable in the long run.
+One of the most widely used strategies is to employ the freemium model, attracting top-of-the-funnel customers with a free proposal and then convincing part of that audience to migrate to a premium paid version regularly.

-In other words, unlike traditional businesses, subscription companies need to invest much more time, energy and capital in maintaining their subscribers, while trying to reduce their acquisition cost.
-And the turning point is that if the company does its homework very well, it guarantees satisfied users who, in addition to being loyal to the brand, will still be its marketers.
+In other words, unlike traditional businesses, subscription companies need to invest much more time, energy, and capital in maintaining their subscribers while trying to reduce their acquisition cost.
+The turning point is that if the company does its homework very well, it guarantees satisfied users who, in addition to being loyal to the brand, will still be its marketers.

 As mentioned earlier, the subscription business model works for a wide variety of businesses.
 Check out some industries that usually benefit from it: